 - You will never feel safe with them, at least, the safety measurements should come pre-installed.

-No, we absolutely do not recommend removable safety toe for serious employment.
+No, we absolutely do not recommend removable safety toes for serious work.

 An urban legend where steel and other toes are presented as mythical wrongdoers.

-If you can manage ANSI/ASTM steel toe, they will not take away the toes.
-It would take way over 5 ton to bend your safety cap.
+If you can manage ANSI/ASTM steel toe, they are not going to take away the toes.
+It would take way more than 5 ton to bend your safety cap.
 But what would happen when there is no safety toe?
-Everything smashed under 5-7 ton press.
-Steel or other ANSI/ASTM toes could ultimately save the toes.
+Everything smashed under 5-7 ton pressure.
+Steel or other ANSI/ASTM toes could completely save the toes.

-You may not need safety toes: Why & when not wearing a safety toe can be stronger for you?
+You May Not Need Safety Toes: Why & when not wearing a safety toe can be better for you?

-When your job does not expect safety caps, and there is no real threat, you can easily avoid them.
+When your job does not require safety caps and there is no real threat, you can easily avoid them.
 You should unless you prefer them.
 Why?

-- Specialized toes like comp, carbon fiber, aluminum, and carbonmax, etc. cost a lot higher.
-These are upper-class protective products which may not have the least connection to your work.
+- Specialized toes like comp, carbon fiber, aluminum, and carbon max, etc cost a lot higher.
+These are upper-class protective products that may not have the least connection to your work.

 - They always put on some extra weight.
-This is the primary concern regarding safety toes.
-If you end up putting on 200 grams of unnecessary burden, you will end up carrying an extra ton per month or two… in your toe tips with no reason.
+This is the main concern regarding safety toes.
+If you end up putting on 200 grams of unnecessary weight, you will end up carrying an extra ton per month or two… in your toe tips without any reason.
 Fatigue is luminous!

 - Forefoot upper parts and the soles may crack or wear-tear because of these.